Q3/24 Report

 So, what does this all mean for where we stand right now in the property market?
 Well, to get insight on how preferences in the market have changed since our last Wishlist Report, we conducted another survey.

 Our timely research delves into the factors that matter most to UK homebuyers and how their priorities have changed since we’ve emerged from the pandemic.
-Further, the results are compared with the survey MFS commissioned in the spring of 2021, offering a clear overview of how the property market has evolved in recent years.
+Further, the results are compared with the survey Market Financial Solutions commissioned in the spring of 2021, offering a clear overview of how the property market has evolved in recent years.

 Key findings at a glance…